-Hurrel et al (1999), observed that different polyphenol containing beverages reduce the bioavailability of non-heme iron.
-Herb teas from Matricaria recutita L., Verbena officinalis L., Tilia cordata Mill., Mentha pulegium L. and Mentha piperita L. or complex polyphenol polymerization products (black tea and cocoa) were dose dependent potent inhibitors of Fe absorption and reduced absorption of a bread meal, depending on the content of total polyphenols.
+Hurrell et al., (1999), observed that different polyphenol containing beverages reduce the bioavailability of non-heme iron.
+Herb teas from Matricaria recutita L., Verbena officinalis L., Tilia cordata Mill., Mentha pulegium L. and Mentha piperita L. or complex polyphenol polymerization products (black tea and cocoa) were potent dose dependent inhibitors of Fe absorption and reduced absorption of a bread meal, depending on the content of total polyphenols.
 Eight separate Fe absorption studies were performed in a total of seventy seven healthy volunteer subjects, measuring the incorporation of radiolabeled Fe (55Fe or 59Fe) into erythrocytes.
-Compared with a water control meal, inhibition by back tea was 79-94%, peppermint tea 84%, pennyroyal 73%, cocoa 71%, vervain 59%, lime flower 52% and camomile 47%.
-At higher polyphenol concentrations (about 200mg/serving), black tea and peppermint tea were equally inhibitory, higher than the other beverages.
+Compared with a water control meal, inhibition by black tea was 79-94%, peppermint tea 84%, pennyroyal 73%, cocoa 71%, vervain 59%, lime flower 52% and chamomile 47%.
+At higher polyphenol concentrations (about 200mg per serving), black tea and peppermint tea were equally inhibitory, higher than the other beverages.

-Peppermint oil is relatively rapidly absorbed after oral administration and eliminated mainly via the bile (Grigoleit & Grigoleit, 2005a)
+Peppermint oil is relatively rapidly absorbed after oral administration and eliminated mainly via the bile (Grigoleit and Grigoleit, 2005a).

 To determine the disposition kinetics and to examine subjective and cardiovascular effects of menthol, a crossover placebo-controlled study that compared pure menthol versus placebo, along with an uncontrolled exposure to menthol in food or beverage was conducted.
 Twelve subjects were studied; each received a 100 mg l-menthol capsule, a placebo capsule, and 10 mg menthol in mint candy or mint tea on three different occasions.
 Plasma and urine levels of menthol and conjugated menthol (glucuronide), cardiovascular measurements, and subjective effects were measured at frequent intervals.
-Menthol was rapidly metabolized, and only menthol glucuronide could be measured in plasma or urine.
-The plasma half-life of menthol glucuronide averaged 56.2 minutes (95% confidence interval [CI], 51.0 to 61.5) and 42.6 minutes (95% CI, 32.5 to 52.7) in menthol capsule and mint candy/mint tea conditions, respectively (P < 0.05).
-The plasma area under the plasma concentration-time curve ratios for menthol capsule to mint candy/mint tea treatment averaged 9.2 (95% CI, 8.2 to 10.1) (Hadley & Gaarder, 2005).
+Menthol was rapidly metabolised, and only menthol glucuronide could be measured in plasma or urine.
+The plasma half-life of menthol glucuronide averaged 56.2 minutes (95% confidence interval [CI], 51.0 to 61.5) and 42.6 minutes (95% CI, 32.5 to 52.7) in menthol capsule and mint candy/mint tea conditions, respectively (p<0.05).
+The plasma area under the plasma concentration-time curve ratios for menthol capsule to mint candy/mint tea treatment averaged 9.2 (95% CI, 8.2 to 10.1) (Hadley and Gaarder, 2005).

-In a randomized placebo-controlled study performed in 24 healthy male Japanese volunteers randomly assigned, an L-menthol preparation, NPO-11 sprayed directly onto gastric mucosa was assessed for tolerability and pharmacokinetics (PK) during gastrointestinal endoscopy.
+In a randomised placebo-controlled study performed, 2 4 healthy male Japanese volunteers were randomly assigned an L-menthol preparation (NPO-11) directly sprayed onto gastric mucosa which was assessed for tolerability and pharmacokinetics during gastrointestinal endoscopy.
 It was rapidly absorbed, with peak concentrations within 1 hour after administration.
 Single doses of NPO-11 up to 320 mg were well tolerated.
 70% of the metabolites were excreted in the urine, the principal as menthol glucoronide and the others as mono or hydroxylated menthol derivatives.
-The treatment tended to decrease the occurrence of gastric peristalsis, in relation with the period before (Hiki et al, 2011).
+The treatment tended to decrease the occurrence of gastric peristalsis in relation with the period before (Hiki et al., 2011).

-In one randomized, double blind, two way crossover study with eleven subjects, comparing the kinetics and effects of a single oral dose of felodipine ER tablet (Plendil 10 mg), with menthol (test) or placebo (reference), was studied the effect of menthol on the pharmacokinetics and pharmacodynamics of felodipine in healthy subjects.
-The results concluded that the pharmacokinetics parameters of felodipine and dehydrofelodipine were not markedly during the measurements (Gelal, 2002).
+In one randomised, double blind, two-way crossover study with eleven (11) subjects, comparing the kinetics and effects of a single oral dose of felodipine ER tablet (Plendil 10 mg), with menthol (test) or placebo (reference), the effect of menthol on the pharmacokinetics and pharmacodynamics of felodipine was studied in healthy subjects.
+The results concluded that the pharmacokinetics parameters of felodipine and dehydrofelodipine were not markedly different during the measurements (Gelal, 2004).

-After ingestion of enteric coated PO a patient suffering from achlorhydria described by Rhodes (1976), (cited by Grigoleit & Grigoleit, 2005a)) complained of heartburn and eructation; investigations demonstrated that the capsule disintegrated in the stomach due to the high pH.
+After ingestion of enteric coated peppermint oil a patient suffering from achlorhydria described by Rhodes (1976), (cited by Grigoleit and Grigoleit, 2005a) complained of heartburn and eructation; investigations demonstrated that the capsule disintegrated in the stomach due to the high pH.

 Dermal

-Using sensitive and selective gas-chromatographic methods, after skin application of camphor, menthol and methyl salicylate, the systemic absorption was examined.
-Concentration time profiles were erratic and variable and the half-lives relatively shorts (Martin et al, 2004).
+Using sensitive and selective gas-chromatographic methods the systemic absorption was examined after skin application of camphor, menthol and methyl salicylate.
+Concentration time profiles were erratic and variable and the half-lives relatively shorts (Martin et al., 2004).